bloodstiller/bloodstiller.com/content/Articles/Understandingdownloadcradles.md

     cat cradle | iconv -t UTF-16LE | base64 -w 0; echo
     ```

+    -   Breakdown:
+        -   `cat cradle`: Reads the contents of the file (which is the PowerShell command).
+        -   `iconv -t UTF-16LE`: Converts the plain text into UTF-16 Little Endian encoding.
+            -   PowerShell's `-EncodedCommand` parameter expects the input to be in UTF-16LE format because that's how Windows internally represents strings.
+        -   `base64 -w 0`: Base64-encodes the UTF-16LE data.
+        -   `-w 0` ensures the output is all on one line (no line breaks), which is required for PowerShell to interpret it correctly.
+        -   `echo`: Just adds a newline at the end so you don't get a messy prompt afterward.
+    -   +Note+: I would always base64 encode cradles as often special characters such as parenthesis etc will need escaping to function correctly.
     -   {{< figure src="/ox-hugo/2025-04-24-084524_.png" >}}

 3. Prepare our shell, I like to use [nishang](https://github.com/samratashok/nishang) however you can use <http://revshells.com> etc.